IvanBuccella/FindFlights/README.md

 ### Environment Variables

 Set your own environment variables by using the `.env-sample` file.
+You can just duplicate and rename it in `.env`.

 ### Build